Learning Interpretable Microscopic Features of Tumor by Multi-task Adversarial CNNs To Improve Generalization: Introduction

-We propose an application of this architecture on the histopathology task of breast cancer classification.
-In this particular context, CNNs should extract from the vast amount of information contained in Whole Slide Images (WSIs) fine grained features of the tissue structure.
+We propose an application of this architecture to the histopathology task of breast cancer classification.
+In this particular context, CNNs should extract from the vast amount of information contained in Whole Slide Images (WSIs) fine-grained features of the tissue structure.
 Our objective function is thus built in such a way to obtain features representative of highly informative clinical factors (e.g. nuclei neoplasticity) and invariant to confounding concepts (e.g. staining variability).
-Our results show that the learned features contain information about the desired targets of nuclei density, area and texture, which are chosen to match the diagnostic procedure of physicians.
-At the same time, we achieve invariance to domain shifts in the tissue staining, fixation, processing and digitalization.
-As our experiments show, the main challenge of the proposed architecture is the combination various multi-task and adversarial losses that may have differing error metrics.
-From our analysis of loss weighting strategies, it emerges that the uncertainty-based approach proposed by \cite{kendall2018multi} best handles the convergence and stability of the joint optimization.
-Our results, besides, show a significant increase in the performance and generalization to unseen data.
-The results are reported in Section \ref{sec:results} and discussed in Section \ref{sec:discussion}.
-Further details on experimental setup and methods are presented in Section \ref{sec:methods}
+Our results show that the learned features contain information about the desired targets of nuclei density, area and texture, which are chosen to match the diagnostic procedure of physicians. {At the same time, we achieve improved robustness on datasets with distributional shift given by multiple acquisition centers. } {As the learning functions for the multiple targets require different loss functions, we bring insights on how intrinsically different tasks can be balanced together in a cumulative loss function.
+The main challenge is, in fact, the combination of losses that have different error metrics such as mean squared error and cross entropy.
+For this reason, we investigate the impact of a dynamic task re-weighting technique based on the uncertainty estimation of each task during training~\citep{kendall2018multi}, which is designed on purpose to facilitate the joint optimization of classification and regression objectives.} From our analysis, it emerges that this uncertainty-based approach best handles the convergence and stability of the joint optimization.
+Our results also show a significant increase in the performance and generalization to unseen data.
+The results are reported in Section~\ref{sec:results} and discussed in Section~\ref{sec:discussion}.
+Further details on experimental setup and methods are presented in Section~\ref{sec:methods}